 The project is a new proposed 345 kilovolt (kV) transmission line that will connect the existing La Palma 345-kV Station owned by American Electric Power Texas (AEP Texas) located south of the intersection of W Stenger St. and State Highway 77 in San Benito, Texas, to a new Kingfisher Station that will be constructed and owned by Sharyland Utilities, L.L.C.
-(Sharyland), and will be located east-southeast of San Benito along an existing transmission line owned by Sharyland.
+(Sharyland), and will be located on the west side of County Road 315 (Casey Road) approximately 0.8 miles south of FM 510 east-southeast of San Benito along an existing transmission line owned by Sharyland.